ARMmbed/uvisor/docs/core/PORTING.md

-# ARM uVisor Porting Guide for mbed OS
+# uVisor Porting Guide for mbed OS

 The uVisor is a low-level security module that creates sandboxed environments on ARM Cortex-M3 and ARM Cortex-M4 devices.
 Each sandbox can get hold of a set of private resources for which uVisor grants exclusive access.
 Calls into sandboxed APIs are only possible through uVisor-managed entry points.